Ph.D. program, Environmental Science, Policy and Management, University of California, Berkeley Advised by Nicholas J. Mills

 2004-2007: B.A.
 College of Creative Studies: Biology, University of California, Santa Barbara

-3) Investigate the role of different host plants and nutrition on the pathology of the microsporidian parasite in Light Brown Apple Moth larvae.
+4) Investigate the role of low humidity, and different host plants and nutrition on the pathology of N. fumiferanae in Light Brown Apple Moth larvae.

 Honors and Awards

 2014 Marc Dresden Travel Award, American Society of Parasitologists

 2012-14 Robert and Peggy van den Bosch Memorial Scholarship

 2012-13 Outstanding GSI award, Department of Integrative Biology, UC Berkeley

 2012 Northern California Parasitologists Meeting Award- research presentation

 2012 Lillian and Alex Feir Graduate Student Award – ESA research presentation